matteocrippa/awesome-swift/README.md

 * [SwiftHN](https://github.com/Dimillian/SwiftHN) - hacker news app in swift.
 * [SwiftWeather](https://github.com/JakeLin/SwiftWeather) - a nice weather app written in swift.
 * [TextEthan](https://github.com/thii/TextEthan) - a clone of TextEthan, a messaging app that allows anyone to message you
+* [Task](https://github.com/mbcrump/TasksForSwiftWithPersistingData) - a task app written in Swift that is published in the app store.
 * [Valio](https://github.com/soffes/valio) - event time table app in swift.

 ### OS X